Higgs bundles on weighted projective lines and loop crystals: First properties of irreducible components of

-as an element of $\Hom(V_i,V_{i+k+1})$. \end{itemize} Denote by $\mathrm{RepNilp}(\mathcal{C}_p)$ the stack of isomorphism classes of nilpotent representations of $C_p$, and by $(V,\phi)$ a representation of $\mathcal{C}_p$.
-The space of nilpotent representations of the cyclic quiver forms an abelian category and its Grothendieck group is isomorphic to $\Zz^p$.
-The class of a representation in the Grothendieck group is given by its vector dimension $(\dim V_i)_{i\in\Zz/p\Zz}$, so the semi-Grothendieck group $K^+(\mathrm{Rep}(\mathcal{C}_p))$ is isomorphic to $\Nn^p$.
+as an element of $\Hom(V_i,V_{i+k+1})$.\\ The space of nilpotent representations of the cyclic quiver forms an abelian category.
+Denote by $\mathrm{RepNilp}(\mathcal{C}_p)$ the stack parametrizing isomorphism classes of nilpotent representations of $C_p$/ We will typically denote by $(V,\phi)$ a representation of $\mathcal{C}_p$.
+The Grothendieck groupof this category is isomorphic to $\Zz^p$.
+The class of a representation in the Grothendieck group is given by its dimension vector $(\dim V_i)_{i\in\Zz/p\Zz}$, so the semi-Grothendieck group $K^+(\mathrm{RepNil}(\mathcal{C}_p))$ is isomorphic to $\Nn^p$.
 The Grothendieck group is equipped with the Euler form.\\ We have the decomposition:

 where $\mathrm{RepNilp}^\alpha(\mathcal{C}_p)$ is the space of nilpotent representations of dimension vector $\alpha$.\\ For any $i\in \Zz/p\Zz$ and $l\in \Nn$, define the \textit{cyclic multisegment} $[i;l)$ to be the image of the projection to $\Zz/p\Zz$ of the segment $[i'-(l-1),i']$ for any $i'\in\Zz$, $i'\equiv i (mod\ p)$.
 A cyclic multisegment is a finite linear combination $\textbf{m}=\sum_{i,l}a_{i,l}[i;l)$ with $a_{i,l} \in \Nn$.
 The objects of the category $\mathrm{RepNilp}(\mathcal{C}_p)$ are in natural correspondence with cyclic multisegments.
 Under this correspondence, the simple representation with dimension $1$ at the vertex $i$ and $0$ elsewhere is mapped to $[i;1)$, and the indecomposable representation of length $l$ and head $S_i$ is mapped to the cyclic segment $[i;l)$.
 We will also say that a cyclic multisegment $\textbf{m}=\sum_{i,l}a_{i,l}[i;l)$ is \textit{aperiodic} if for any $l\in \Nn$ there exists at least one $i$ such that $a_{i,l}$ is zero.\\ Introduce the doubled quiver $\overline{\mathcal{C}}_p$: it is obtained from $\mathcal{C}_p$ by adding an arrow from $i$ to $i-1$ for any $i\in \Zz/p\Zz$.
-A representation of the doubled quiver $\overline{\mathcal{C}}_p$ will be denoted by $(V,\phi,\bar{\phi})$, where $(V,\phi)$ is a representation of $\mathcal{C}_p$ and $(\bar{\phi}_i)_{i\in \Zz/p\Zz}$ are maps
+A representation of the doubled quiver $\overline{\mathcal{C}}_p$ will be denoted by $(V,\phi,\bar{\phi})=(V_i,\phi_i,\bar{\phi}_i)_{i\in \Zz/p\Zz}$, where $(V,\phi)$ is a representation of $\mathcal{C}_p$ and $(\bar{\phi}_i)_{i\in \Zz/p\Zz}$ are maps

-Fix a dimension vector $\alpha$, and introduce the cotangent stack, which is obtained by symplectic reduction:
+Remark that there is no nilpotent condition on the maps $\bar{\phi}$.\\ Fix a dimension vector $\alpha$, and introduce the cotangent stack, which is obtained by symplectic reduction:

 where $[\phi,\phi']=([\phi,\phi']_i)_{i\in\Zz/p\Zz}$, and $[\phi,\phi']_i=\phi'_{i+1}\phi_i-\phi_{i-1}\phi_i'\in \End(V_i)$.\\ The \textit{nilpotent variety}, introduced by Lusztig (\cite{L1},\cite{L5}), is defined as: